shuckproductions/jordan/about.md

 permalink: /about/
 ---

 Hi!
 I’m Jordan.
 I’m 17 years old from Blackpool, Lancashire.
 I’m an aspiring filmmaker/director/actor.
-I currently attend Baines Sixth form where I am studying Biology, Chemistry, ICT and Media Studies.
+I currently attend Baines Sixth form, in upper sixth where I am studying Biology, ICT and Media Studies.

 Each week I go to Scream Theatre Schools where I am trained in all three disciplines.
 Also I am an active member of Blackpool Scouts where I am a young leader at 1st Bispham Scout and Guide Group, a part of the production team for Blackpool Gang Show and the Media & Communications Editor for the Blackpool District.